02 August 2023

 - Profit.
 The variety of online platform types dictates the choice of monetization options.
 But where does the money come from?

-In brief, there are three common ways to monetize an online education platform:
+In brief, there are three common ways to monetize an e-learning platform:

 Corporate subscription.
 You can connect with universities and companies and invite them to educate their students/employees through your platform, paying a subscription fee for using the software.